FAQ

 What is essesseff?

-essesseff is a self-service DevOps platform that provides RBACed GitOps- and ClickOps-driven Application Lifecycle Management.
+essesseff is a self-service DevOps platform that provides RBACed GitOps-, ClickOps- and API-driven Application Lifecycle Management.

 It enables teams to build, deploy, and promote applications through a trunk-based GitOps workflow with full visibility and audit trails.